How much does Digital Signage cost? The three things you need to consider

 When managing multiple players (the devices running your digital signage).
 There are various factors that you should consider.

-Reliability – How many times will I need to manually intervene and fix issues with hardware or software?
+Reliability – How many times will I need to manually intervene and fix issues with hardware or software for digital signage?

 Scalability – Should I need it, can I grow the number of players I have to a larger number?